inspec/inspec/docs-chef-io/content/inspec/inspec_and_friends.md

 **Will Chef InSpec only work on machines managed by Chef?**

 No, Chef InSpec can be used on any machine.
-It doesn’t matter if that machine was configured by Chef or configured lovingly by the hands of your local System Administrator.
+It does not matter if that machine was configured by Chef Infra or configured lovingly by the hands of your local System Administrator.

 **Is Chef InSpec a replacement of Serverspec?**

 Chef InSpec is intended to be a drop-in replacement of Serverspec.
 Popular Serverspec resources have been ported to InSpec.
-It changed some behaviour as documented in our migration guide.
+It changed some behavior as documented in our migration guide.